 As soon as an application finishes, our dashboard provides you this information.
 For recurring applications (we call them "jobs"), you can also track the evolution of your Data Mechanics costs, along with other key metrics, over time.
 Finally, we produce a billing report with detailed information and a useful cost attribution breakdown at the end of each month.

-Yes, you can.
+Yes.
 At the end of the month, you will get one bill from the cloud provider and one bill from Data Mechanics.
-Your cloud credits will apply to the cloud provider bill, which makes up the larger portion of your total costs.
+Your cloud credits will apply to the cloud provider bill, which typically makes up the larger portion of your costs.

-You have control over the autoscaling behavior of the general Kubernetes cluster and of each unique Spark application.
+You have control over the autoscaling behavior of the Kubernetes cluster and of each Spark application running on it.
 So you can, for example, set a maximum size for the cluster and for each unique Spark application.